quizlet/vogue/readme.md

     vogue demo

-Open http://localhost:8000 (or whatever the port used by your web server is) to view the demo index page.
+Open http://localhost:8000 (or the port used by your web server) to view the demo.
 The demo page has the Vogue client javascript already included.
-It will connect to the Vogue server watch the two CSS files used by the page.
+It will connect to the Vogue server, which watches the two CSS files in the `demo/styles` directory.

 Try editing the CSS files in the `demo/styles` directory.
 When you save, you will see a blue dot appear and turn yellow once the page updates to reflect the